2025 Update: Pushing for Climate Diversity

 See Also Worst Threat: Greenhouse Gas or Quiet Sun?

-UAH has updated their tlt (temperatures in lower troposphere) dataset for April 2023.
-Posts on their reading of ocean air temps this month came later the same day as updated records from HadSST4.
-I just posted on SSTs using HadSST4 El Nino Comes to Save Global Warming April 2023 This month also has a separate graph of land air temps because the comparisons and contrasts are interesting as we contemplate possible cooling in coming months and years.
-Sometimes air temps over land diverge from ocean air changes.
-For example in February, Tropical ocean temps alone moved upward, while temps in all land regions rebounded after hitting bottom.
-In April, as shown later on, ocean air warmed slightly, while NH land air cooled sharply, leaving the overall Global anomally little changed.
+UAH has updated their tlt (temperatures in lower troposphere) dataset for June 2024.
+Posts on their reading of ocean air temps this month comes ahead of the update from HadSST4.
+I posted last month on SSTs using HadSST4 Oceans Cooling May 2024.
+This month also has a separate graph of land air temps because the comparisons and contrasts are interesting as we contemplate possible cooling in coming months and years.

 Note: UAH has shifted their baseline from 1981-2010 to 1991-2020 beginning with January 2021.
-In the charts below, the trends and fluctuations remain the same but the anomaly values change with the baseline reference shift.
+In the charts below, the trends and fluctuations remain the same but the anomaly values changed with the baseline reference shift.

 Presently sea surface temperatures (SST) are the best available indicator of heat content gained or lost from earth’s climate system.
 Enthalpy is the thermodynamic term for total heat content in a system, and humidity differences in air parcels affect enthalpy.
 Measuring water temperature directly avoids distorted impressions from air measurements.
 In addition, ocean covers 71% of the planet surface and thus dominates surface temperature estimates.
 Eventually we will likely have reliable means of recording water temperatures at depth.

 Recently, Dr. Ole Humlum reported from his research that air temperatures lag 2-3 months behind changes in SST.
-Thus the cooling oceans now portend cooling land air temperatures to follow.
+Thus cooling oceans portend cooling land air temperatures to follow.
 He also observed that changes in CO2 atmospheric concentrations lag behind SST by 11-12 months.
 This latter point is addressed in a previous post Who to Blame for Rising CO2?

 After a change in priorities, updates are now exclusive to HadSST4.
-For comparison we can also look at lower troposphere temperatures (TLT) from UAHv6 which are now posted for March.
+For comparison we can also look at lower troposphere temperatures (TLT) from UAHv6 which are now posted for June.
 The temperature record is derived from microwave sounding units (MSU) on board satellites like the one pictured above.
 Recently there was a change in UAH processing of satellite drift corrections, including dropping one platform which can no longer be corrected.
 The graphs below are taken from the revised and current dataset.

 The UAH dataset includes temperature results for air above the oceans, and thus should be most comparable to the SSTs.
 There is the additional feature that ocean air temps avoid Urban Heat Islands (UHI).
 The graph below shows monthly anomalies for ocean air temps since January 2015.

 Note 2020 was warmed mainly by a spike in February in all regions, and secondarily by an October spike in NH alone.
 In 2021, SH and the Tropics both pulled the Global anomaly down to a new low in April.
 Then SH and Tropics upward spikes, along with NH warming brought Global temps to a peak in October.
 That warmth was gone as November 2021 ocean temps plummeted everywhere.
 After an upward bump 01/2022 temps reversed and plunged downward in June.
 After an upward spike in July, ocean air everywhere cooled in August and also in September.
-After sharp cooling everywhere in January 2023, all regions were into negative territory.
-Now in February, March and April, a sharp rise in the Tropics with upticks elsewhere led to a rise globally slightly above zero.
-Unusually April SH, NH and Global anomalies were all the same 0.17C.

-Land Air Temperatures Tracking Downward in Seesaw Pattern
+Land Air Temperatures Tracking in Seesaw Pattern

 We sometimes overlook that in climate temperature records, while the oceans are measured directly with SSTs, land temps are measured only indirectly.
 The land temperature records at surface stations sample air temps at 2 meters above ground.
 UAH gives tlt anomalies for air over land separately from ocean air temps.
-The graph updated for April is below.
+The graph updated for June is below.

 Here we have fresh evidence of the greater volatility of the Land temperatures, along with extraordinary departures by SH land.
 Land temps are dominated by NH with a 2021 spike in January, then dropping before rising in the summer to peak in October 2021.
 As with the ocean air temps, all that was erased in November with a sharp cooling everywhere.
 After a summer 2022 NH spike, land temps dropped everywhere, and in January, further cooling in SH and Tropics offset by an uptick in NH.